- THE CONTRACT FOR DEED PREVALENCE PROJECT IN TEXAS COLONIAS AND INFORMAL LOW INCOME SUBDIVISIONS

 The broad conclusions, policy implications and priorities for further research are outlined at Chapter 6 (Chapter 6).

 Two sets of folders follow.
 First is a pdf of the Report itself (full report) also broken down by individual chapters for easier access and reading.
 There is also a 12pp stand-alone Executive Report and a detailed contents list.
-Second, are a series of folders containing Methodological Appendices and which contain descriptions of the statistical analysis, colonia descriptions, instruments and protocols used, types of property title, data findings, as well as the actual databases themselves in SPSS and EXCEL (redacted to remove identifying information).
+Second, are a series of folders containing Methodological Appendices and which contain descriptions of the statistical analysis, colonia descriptions, instruments and protocols used, types of property title, data findings, as well as the actual databases themselves in SPSS, Stata and EXCEL (redacted to remove identifying information).
 In addition, for those who do not wish to use the full database and software we have prepared a user friendly Matrix which allows the reader to scan the principal variables by county, by type of subdivision (old colonias or newer model subdivisions) and by age of settlement.

 - Final Report